Itential Frequently Asked Questions

 Does Itential store state details about the network?

-Can automations be reused in a modular fashion?
+Can workflows be reused in a modular fashion?

 Does Itential support closed-loop automation?